Riansyah08/DibimbingProject/README.md

 **📊 Problem:** Predict student scores from their study hours.
 **🤖 Solution:** Build and train a simple regression model.
 **☁️ Platform:** Leveraged Google Cloud for scalable and efficient model training.
-**🛠️ Tools:** Python, Pandas, Scikit-Learn, Matplotlib, Google Colab, seaborn
+**🛠️ Tools:** Python, Pandas, Scikit-Learn, Matplotlib, Google Colab, Seaborn

 ### **📌 How to Use**
 **1. Download the dataset**